 As a woman, I’m alarmed to see that I’m losing my hair!
 What can I do about it?

 Hair loss is often thought of as a problem men have, but it actually happens to more women than most people realize.
 While women don’t tend to have the baldness that men do, thinning hair is a common issue.
 At Dermatology Associates of Atlanta, we have a dedicated specialty center for this purpose – The Griffin Center for Women’s Hair Loss.
-Because women’s hair loss has a variety of causes, we focus on getting to the root of the problem and treating it primarily with nonsurgical treatments like platelet-rich plasma (PRP), red light therapy, and more.
+Because women’s hair loss has a variety of causes, we focus on getting to the root of the problem and treating it primarily with nonsurgical treatments like natural growth factors, red light therapy, and more.

 Medical questions tend to make patients embarrassed or uncomfortable, but our providers at Dermatology Associates of Atlanta strive to make every patient feel comfortable.
 Everyone has concerns about the way their body functions, so we’re happy to answer any questions you have about your skin, hair, and nails.
 If you have more specific questions or if you would like to find out how we can address your specific issues, schedule a dermatology appointment.
 Or, for more skin care tips, follow us on Facebook, Twitter, and Google+.